QueensWIC/karishmadaga.github.io/README.md

 # Karishma Daga

 Hi there!
 I'm Karishma, a sophomore CS and Math student at Queen's University, Canada, and a previous SDE intern at [BMO Capital Markets](https://www.bmocm.com/) where I worked on internal data validation tools for ETL layers.
-I am a member of the electrical team of the [Queen's Space Engineering](http://qset.ca/) design team and the Outreach and Events coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.
+I am an electrical team member of the [Queen's Space Engineering](http://qset.ca/) design team and the Outreach and Events coordinator for [Women in CS](http://qscwisc.weebly.com/) at Queen's 💖.

 You can ping me at karishma.daga@queensu.ca or peep my